Newcomen atmospheric engine

-The atmospheric engine was invented by Thomas Newcomen in 1712, and is often referred to as the Newcomen fire engine (see below) or simply as a Newcomen engine.
-The engine was operated by condensing steam drawn into the cylinder, thereby creating a partial vacuum which allowed the atmospheric pressure to push the piston into the cylinder.
-It was historically significant as the first practical device to harness steam to produce mechanical work.
+The atmospheric engine was invented by Thomas Newcomen in 1712, and is sometimes referred to as the Newcomen fire engine (see below) or Newcomen engine.
+The engine was operated by condensing steam being drawn into the cylinder, thereby creating a partial vacuum which allowed atmospheric pressure to push the piston into the cylinder.
+It is significant as the first practical device to harness steam to produce mechanical work.
 Newcomen engines were used throughout Britain and Europe, principally to pump water out of mines.
-Hundreds were constructed throughout the 18th century.
+Hundreds were constructed during the 18th century.
 James Watt's later engine design was an improved version of the Newcomen engine that roughly doubled fuel efficiency.
-Many atmospheric engines were converted to the Watt design, for a price which was based on a fraction of the fuel-savings.
+Many atmospheric engines were converted to the Watt design.
 As a result, Watt is today better known than Newcomen in relation to the origin of the steam engine.

 Precursors

-Prior to Newcomen a number of small steam devices of various sorts had been made, but most were essentially novelties.
-Around 1600 a number of experimenters used steam to power small fountains working like a coffee percolator.
-First a container was filled with water via a pipe, which extended through the top of the container to nearly the bottom.
+Prior to Newcomen, a number of small steam devices of various sorts had been made, but most were essentially novelties.
+Around 1600, a number of experimenters used steam to power small fountains working like a coffee percolator.
+First, a container was filled with water via a pipe, which extended through the top of the container to nearly the bottom.
 The bottom of the pipe would be submerged in the water, making the container airtight.
 The container was then heated to make the water boil.
 The steam generated pressurized the container, but the inner pipe, immersed at the bottom by liquid, and lacking an airtight seal at top, remained at a lower pressure; expanding steam forced the water at the bottom of the container into and up the pipe to spurt out of a nozzle on top.
 These devices had limited effectiveness but illustrated the principle's viability.

-In 1606, the Spaniard, Jerónimo de Ayanz y Beaumont demonstrated and was granted a patent for a steam powered water pump.
+In 1606, the Spaniard, Jerónimo de Ayanz y Beaumont, demonstrated and was granted a patent for a steam-powered water pump.
 The pump was successfully used to drain the inundated mines of Guadalcanal, Spain.

-In 1662 Edward Somerset, 2nd Marquess of Worcester, published a book containing several ideas he had been working on.
+In 1662, Edward Somerset, 2nd Marquess of Worcester, published a book containing several ideas he had been working on.
 One was for a steam-powered pump to supply water to fountains; the device alternately used a partial vacuum and steam pressure.
 Two containers were alternately filled with steam, then sprayed with cold water making the steam within condense; this produced a partial vacuum that would draw water through a pipe up from a well to the container.
 A fresh charge of steam under pressure then drove the water from the container up another pipe to a higher-level header before that steam condensed and the cycle repeated.
 By working the two containers alternately, the delivery rate to the header tank could be increased.